India achieves highest ever COVID-19 vaccination in single day | Business

 - India

-India has administered more than 88.13 lakh COVID-19 vaccine doses in the last 24 hours, the highest ever vaccination achieved in a single day, the Union Health Ministry said on Tuesday.
+India administered more than 88.13 lakh COVID-19 vaccine doses on August 16, the highest ever vaccination achieved in a single day, the Union Health Ministry said on Tuesday.

 In a tweet, Union Health Minister Mansukh Mandaviya said, ''India achieves the highest single-day record in #COVID19 vaccine doses.
 Yesterday will go down in the history of the world's #LargestVaccineDrive.Congratulations.''
 Cumulatively, 55,47,30,609 vaccine doses have been administered through 62,12,108 sessions across India, as per the provisional report till 7 am.